 Here's one of the most needed points on an e-commerce chatbot features list.
 The very first use case that comes to mind is redeeming bonuses.
-Let's say that the user has some bonuses for the previous purchases.
-They’re going to buy another product via a chatbot and pay a part of the price with bonuses.
-However, if the chatbot isn't connected to the user's account, it doesn't have the information about those savings.
-Thus, if you’re an e-commerce vendor, make sure that your distribution platforms are synched.
+Let's say that the user has some bonuses for previous purchases.
+They will buy another product via a chatbot and pay a part of the price with bonuses.
+However, if the chatbot isn't connected to the user's account, it doesn't have information about those savings.
+Thus, if you’re an e-commerce vendor, ensure that your distribution platforms are synced.

 Advanced Chatbot Features